-The Psychology Department allows you to ask anyone in the department you want, as long as that person isn't already overloaded with advisees.
-So, you can ask a faculty member based on having enjoyed a course from that person, or because you think you want to eventually specialize in the area that person covers, or completely randomly.
-You are not restricted to your adviser for getting information about careers, getting supervision for research or independent study, or talking about life in general.
-After you ask the faculty member's permission, bring the registrar's form to the Psychology Office for the chair to sign.
-You can leave it with the department assistant.
+The Psychology Department chair meets with each student considering psychology as a major and chooses an adviser for each student from among our faculty that have advisee spaces available.
+If you would like to request a particular faculty member based on having enjoyed a course from that person, or because you think you want to eventually specialize in the area that person covers, you may do so.
+The department chair will take your request into consideration when assigning you an adviser.
+Keep in mind that you are not restricted to your assigned adviser for getting information about careers, getting supervision for research or independent study, or talking about life in general.
+When you meet with the department chair to discuss the major, bring the registrar's major declaration form with you to your appointment.

 The college regulations mandate that you declare a major before returning to campus in the fall semester of your junior year.
 It's one of the standards of progress that can keep you from returning if you fail to declare something as your major.
 You can, however, change your major after that occurs by submitting the appropriate form to the Registrar's Office (after getting the chair's signature).
 The more you have had psychology courses (and in the appropriate areas and levels), the later you can declare and still complete the major in a timely fashion.
 We advise, however, that you declare as soon as possible, so that a psychology professor can give you advice about sequencing your course requirements and which courses to put where on your tree.

 Yes.
 In fact, given the requirement for the methods series to have at least one from the set 301, 302, 303, or 304 and at least one from the set 314, 315, 316, or 318, two of the three "area" requirements will automatically be met that way.